Office hours by appointment only.

 - B.A. in Economics, Tohoku University (Japan)

 Shinji Sato is the Director of the Japanese Language Program at Princeton University.
-He completed his Ph.D. in anthropology and education from Teachers College, Columbia University and specializes in educational and linguistic anthropology.
+He completed his Ph.D. in anthropology and education from Teachers College, Columbia University and specializes in educational anthropology.
 His works critically examine self-evident notions in Japanese language education including learning, culture, communication, competence, and creativity.
 He also proposes alternative classroom practices.